keinobjekt/BandcampReleaseSummary/README.md

 1. Open this application
 2. When prompted, select the downloaded `client_secret_XXXX.json` file
-3. A browser window will open asking you to sign in and approve access
+3. When you click Run for the first time, a browser window will open asking you to sign in and approve access
-4. Click **Allow**
+4. You may see a warning saying **Google hasn’t verified this app**.
+If so, click **Advanced** and then **Go to bcfeed (unsafe)**.
+5. You will see a Google screen saying **bcfeed wants access to your Google Account**.
+Click **Continue**.
-5. The app will store your refresh token locally so you will not need to log in again
+6. The app will store your refresh token locally so you will not need to log in again

-Because your project was published to **In Production**, your refresh token should remain valid long-term unless:

-- You revoke access
-- You reset your Google password
-- You delete the OAuth client
-- You disable the Gmail API

 ---

-## Important Notes
+## Important small print

 - These credentials are **for your personal use only**.
 Do **not** share them.
 - The app is not a public OAuth client because **you** own and control the credentials.